Chr157i4n/TMC2209_Raspberry_Pi/README.md

 \
 \
-For me this baudrates worked fine: 19200, 38400, 57600, 115200, 230400, 460800, 576000
+For me these baudrates worked fine: 19200, 38400, 57600, 115200, 230400, 460800, 576000.

-If the TMC2209 driver is connected to Vmotor, the internal voltage regulator will create the Vio for the chip.
+If the TMC2209 driver is connected to the Vmotor, the internal voltage regulator will create the Vio for the chip.
-So you dont need to connect anything to the Vio pin of the driver.
+So you don't need to connect anything to the Vio pin of the driver.

 ## Usage